ivg313/joplin-docsify/README.md

 - [x] Move from "updated" to "created" datetime
 - [x] Rebuild only if Joplin database changed
 - [x] Try to implement sub-notebooks aka nested folders (kinda, it's look great but messy inside)
 - [ ] Implement excerpt for news (latest pages list) on homepage.
-Should it have datetime?
+Should "news" have datetime?
 - [ ] Try to implement RSS
+- [ ] Implement (or steal from Stavros) icons export
 - [ ] ...